-Spread the cookies onto the cookie tray – I use a silicon mat on top of the cookie tray, but parchment or wax paper work as well.
+Spread the cookies onto the cookie tray – I use a silicon mat on top of the cookie tray to avoid mess and sticking cookies.
+Parchment or wax paper will work as well.

-Put the water in a glass and boil it in the microwave.
+Boil the water in a glass bowl in the microwave (it’s just easier).
 Add sweetener, them mix with a spoon until it’s completely melted.
 Then leave it aside to cool.

-When the water and sweetener mixture is just warm, add the egg white powder and strawberry flavoring of your choice and mix it in with a fork until smooth (4, 5).
+Then, add the egg white powder and strawberry flavoring of your choice and mix it briskly with a fork or mini whisk until smooth (4, 5).

 A quick note: The quantity of sweetener added to the filling can be more or less according to your taste, the upper limit is how much of it can be dissolved in 15 grams of water.
 After passing a certain amount – 30 to 40 grams of xylitol, but it varies per sweetener and even what kind of solids (minerals) you already have in suspension on your water – the sweetener crystals will stop dissolving and accumulating at the bottom.